gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Publish multiple modules from a single Gradle project (i)

-Building on the ability to tweak the identity of a publication, the publishing plugins now allow you to publish multiple modules from a single Gradle project.
-While this was quite tricky to achieve in the past, the `ivy-publish` and `maven-publish` plugins now make it easy.
+The publishing plugins now allow you to publish multiple publications from a single Gradle project.

     project.group "org.cool.library"